clinton825/Distributed-Systems---Assignment-1/README.md

 This creates separate stacks for database, Lambda functions, and API Gateway, and automatically seeds the database with sample projects.

 ### Seeding Data
-The database is now automatically seeded with sample projects during deployment, so no manual action is required.
+The database is automatically seeded with sample projects (24 diverse projects across 10 categories) during deployment, so no manual action is required.

 If you need to reseed the database at any time (e.g., after clearing data), you can use these commands: